ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Code-Style-Language-Versions.rst

    }

-Use open braces rather than excessive indention, e.g. for distinguishing constructor code from constructor initializer lists
+Use open braces rather than excessive indentation, e.g. for distinguishing constructor code from constructor initializer lists

 This is OK: